PandaWood/ExceptionReporter.NET/README.md

 ## Build
 ExceptionReporter has a dependency on the [.NET4 Framework](https://en.wikipedia.org/wiki/.NET_Framework_version_history#.NET_Framework_4) - so can go as low as supporting Windows XP

-There are 2 solution files
-- *ExceptionReporter.NET-sdk.sln* - this uses [the new csproj format](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) that was introduced in .NET Core but is backward compatible for .NET projects (like this).
-This solution doesn't include any demos, and the new format isn't fully compatible with WinForms, so it's really just for working on code and tests.
-Once VS2019 comes out and this format becomes standard, we will completely move over to this
+*ExceptionReporter.NET.sln* - this uses [the new csproj format](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) that was introduced in .NET Core but is backward compatible for .NET projects (like this).

 - *ExceptionReporter.NET-traditional.sln* - this is the old/traditional solution file and contains all projects and demos - so this will be used to work on the UI